 Hairprint are an American brand of hair color restoring products, which are particularly innovative and unique (for more, see our MI-free Hair Dye article).
 As well as this innovation, they also offer a set of four shampoos, which are also confirmed isothiazolinone-free.
 Their Bio-Active Kelp Shampoo (pictured right, along with matching conditioner), for instance, has the gentlest, most nourishing of ingredients — including aloe vera, coconut oil, coconut milk and vegetable glycerin — which is good for both dry scalps and hair that’s lost its usual bounce and edge.
 There’s also an Amla Butter Shampoo (for dandruff and scalp dryness) and a Fermenting Bamboo Shampoo (for gloss and shine).

 JASON Gluten Free Shampoo (473ml)

 Lots of shampoos (and conditioners) use wheat protein as it is excellent at building body and conditioning hair.
 Although little research has been done on the effects of gluten in cosmetics on those with celiac / coeliac disease or other gluten intolerance, many consumers, understandably, wish to avoid taking the ‘risk’.
 This product is not the only gluten free one on the market, but is one of the few to nail its colours so firmly to the mast.
-There are a dozen or so shampoos in the JASON range – including a fragrance free version – and the brand is safely isothiazolinone-free.
-For details see the US site here, the Canadian site here or the UK site here.
-In the UK, they are stocked by most health stores.
-You can also buy online.
+There are a dozen or so shampoos in the JASON range — including a fragrance free version — and the brand is safely isothiazolinone-free.
+For details see the US site here or the UK site here.
+You can also buy them online.